macmade/macho/README.md

     Options:

         -h / --help     Shows this help dialog.
         -i / --info     Prints a complete info dump.
         -l / --libs     Prints the list of linked libraries.
         -s / --str      Prints the list of strings.
+        -c / --objc-cls Prints the list of Objective-C classes.

 ### Example output